How do we connect with one another?

 Connections and Disconnections

-In a moment increasingly defined by proliferating connections to technology and a growing sense of disconnection from one another, we know that the humanities provides invaluable insights into how we relate to each other, we relate to one another, how we create community, and how to find and follow meaning in the lives we lead.
+In a moment increasingly defined by proliferating connections to technology and a growing sense of disconnection from one another, we know that the humanities provides invaluable insights into how we relate to each other, how we create community, and how to find and follow meaning in the lives we lead.

 UConn Story Slam